HMS Eagle (1918): 1939–1941

 When the ship was examined on 5 November, her aviation fuel system was leaking and required repairs.
-Five of her aircraft were transferred to Illustrious for an attack on 11 November on Taranto (Operation Judgement), whilst Eagle remained in Alexandria.
+Five of her aircraft were transferred to Illustrious for an attack on 11 November at the Battle of Taranto (Operation Judgement), whilst Eagle remained in Alexandria.
 One of Eagles Swordfish was shot down by the intense Italian anti-aircraft fire.
 The ship covered multiple convoys to Greece and Malta during the rest of November.
 Six of her aircraft bombed Tripoli harbour during the night of 24/25 November without loss.
 Eagle spent most of December in Alexandria, but her aircraft supported the ground war, most notably when they spotted for the battleships and during the bombardment of Bardia on 2 January 1941.
 In mid-January, the ship covered a convoy to Greece, but bad weather foiled plans to attack Italian bases en route.
 After her return, her aircraft complement was reorganised to include more fighters, as Eagle now had sole responsibility for fighter cover over the fleet after the crippling of Illustrious by German dive bombers on 11 January.
 In order to make room for the fighters, one of the Swordfish squadrons was disembarked and used to support the ground war.
-When Eagle was covering another convoy to Malta in mid-February, the ship carried nine Fairey Fulmars of 805 Squadron, five Sea Gladiators and six Swordfish.
+When Eagle was covering another convoy to Malta in mid-February, the ship carried nine Fairey Fulmars of 805 Naval Air Squadron, five Sea Gladiators and six Swordfish.

 After the carrier arrived on 9 March to relieve Illustrious, orders were cancelled that would have transferred Eagle to the South Atlantic to hunt for German commerce raiders and the ship did not leave Alexandria until 9 April.
 In the meantime, both Swordfish squadrons were transferred to Port Sudan to operate against Italian shipping in Massawa, in Italian East Africa, on 25 March.
 They were very successful and returned to the ship on 13 April after she had passed through the Suez Canal.
-After she reached Mombasa, Kenya, on 26 April, she was ordered to sea on 29 April on an unsuccessful search for a raider in the Indian Ocean.
+After she reached Mombasa in Kenya, on 26 April, she was ordered to sea on 29 April on an unsuccessful search for a raider in the Indian Ocean.
 The ship was then ordered on 1 May to proceed to Durban, South Africa, to rendezvous with the battleship and to proceed to Gibraltar.
-After the two ships arrived in Freetown, Sierra Leone, on 25 May to refuel, Nelson was ordered to continue to Gibraltar, but Eagles orders changed and she was now charged with hunting for German supply ships in the South Atlantic.
+After the two ships arrived at Freetown in Sierra Leone on 25 May to refuel, Nelson was ordered to continue to Gibraltar, but Eagles orders changed and she was now charged with hunting for German supply ships in the South Atlantic.
 Captain A. R. M. Bridge was relieved by E. G. H. Rushbrooke at this time.